MartynasM/git-hooks-helper/README.md

     warning_on "console.log", "debugger", {:in => [:js]} # warning when any of these texts are present in JS files

     # messages
-    info "Run rspec tests and have a nice day." end
+    info   "Run rspec tests and have a nice day."        # Green text notice "Or bad things will happen"                   # Yellow text warn   "Cthulhu"                                     # Red text end
 ```